Fatih120/undernightinbirth/README.md

 ### The very short of it for adding a character to a new slot:

 1. Copy a `chrXXX` character from `./output/data/`.
 Move it into `./data/` (or create the same folder structure as seems fit).
 2. Rename the folder to a new slot greater than 024, such as `025`.
-Do the same with the majority of the files inside using that same number, including the `lst`, `pal`, `txt`s, etc.†
+Do the same with the files inside using that same number, including the `lst`, `pal`, `txt`s, etc.†
 4. Open `chrXXX_mv_0.txt` in your specialized editor.
 Jump to the end and find the two last written lines - `CHRXXX_MoveTable <- Battle_Std.MakeMoveTable( t, CHRXXX_CommandTable, Def_ChrNo_YYY );` and `__dofile__("./chrXXX_se_category.txt");`.
 Edit these lines to have your IDs accordingly.
+5. Open `chrXXX_0.txt`, and change the references to XXX in the same way.
+Open `chrXXX_cmd_0.txt`,  and change the references to XXX in the same way. _(Optionally for quick-start?)_ Open the two `chr025_se_*` files and change the references accordingly.
-5. Find `./output/script/btl_Define_CharaNew.txt`.
+6. Find `./output/script/btl_Define_CharaNew.txt`.
 Copy it to `./___English/script` or `./script`.
-6. Open your copy and append the line `const Def_ChrNo_ChrXXX = XX;` using the same number you chose.
+7. Open your copy and append the line `const Def_ChrNo_ChrXXX = XX;` using the same number you chose.
 Also add the line `const Def_ChrNo_YYY = XX;`, with Y preferably being a 3-letter identifier for the character.
-7. Find `./output/System/BtlCharaTbl.txt`.
+8. Find `./output/System/BtlCharaTbl.txt`.
 Copy it to `./___English/script` or `./script`.
-8. Scroll to the bottom and append a `chara_no[XXX]` by templating one of the previous entries, making sure to have `name_short = "chrXXX";` and a unique `order`.
+9. Scroll to the bottom and append a `chara_no[XXX]` by templating one of the previous entries, making sure to have `name_short = "chrXXX";` and a unique `order`.

 † _You _are_ able to use different naming conventions for certain files to make them easily readable, such as whatever is defined in `chrXXX_0.txt`, but be sure your character loads this way first as I haven't fully figured out what can be changed._

 You should now be able to go to training mode and see a new slot, which should be playable with your setup without internal edits.
-You can make the character accessible on the CSS and in other areas through folders such as `grpdat`'s `CharaColorBar`, `CSel`, `Cockpit`, etc.
+You can make the character accessible on the CSS and in other areas through folders such as `grpdat`'s `CharaColorBar`, `CSel`, `Cockpit`, etc. If you just want to edit this extra slot without the baggage of touching vanilla characters, skip the next section and head down for the primer on character edits.

 ### Dereferencing for edits